-You’re allergic and your allergist has prescribed an emergency epinephrine device, either an auto-injector (EpiPen, Auvi-Q, Teva, and the Adrenaclick Generic) or the newly approved pre-filled syringe (Symjepi).
+You’re allergic and your allergist has prescribed an emergency epinephrine device, either an auto-injector (EpiPen, Auvi-Q, Teva, and the Adrenaclick Generic) or a pre-filled syringe (Symjepi).
 They’re expensive and generally expire on an annual basis, requiring you to replace them every year.

 You’re conscientious and always take yours along… but why do you need to carry two?
 There are two important reasons.

 A single dose may not be enough

 Epinephrine is the only approved drug that can halt the progression of anaphylaxis, a severe, life-threatening reaction.
 The earlier you administer epinephrine during an anaphylactic reaction, the better the outcome.